grommasdietz/kirby-locale/README.md

 <span lang="en">Example</span>
 ```

 The optional select field in Kirby’s page create and title rename dialogs can be activated individually based on `intendedTemplate` and saves `title_locale` to your content.
-In this way the `lang` attribute can be set flexible across your markup.
+In this way the `lang` attribute can be set flexible across the markup.

 ## Requirements